Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Acknowledgment

 \section{Acknowledgment}

-We performed this work at the California Institute of Technology, and the MicroDevices Laboratory of the Jet Propulsion Laboratory (operated by the California Institute of Technology under a contract with the National Aeronautics and Space Administration).
+We performed this work at the California Institute of Technology and the MicroDevices Laboratory of the Jet Propulsion Laboratory (operated by the California Institute of Technology under a contract with the National Aeronautics and Space Administration).
+The authors thank S.~J.~E.~Radford and H.~Yoshida for early pathfinding work and P. Goldsmith for his comments on Gaussian beam optics and suggestions about GRIN lens characterization.